ordina-jworks/ordina-jworks.github.io/_posts/2017-12-30-JS-Conf-Budapest-day-1.md

 It's a technique to inject and execute any JavaScript code in the context of the page.

 What can you do with XSS?
-* steal cookies
+* Steal cookies
-* steal localstorage data
+* Steal localstorage data
-* break the layout and style of the page
+* Break the layout and style of the page
-* whatever you can do with JavaScript...
+* Whatever you can do with JavaScript...

-You can find lot's of information about XSS and other vulnerabilities on this website: [https://www.owasp.org](https://www.owasp.org)
+You can find a lot of information about XSS and other vulnerabilities on this website: [https://www.owasp.org](https://www.owasp.org)

 #### HOW TO BE SAFE?!